 Vilnius International Film Festival (Vilnius IFF) “Kino Pavasaris” is unquestionably one of the most anticipated annual cultural events in Lithuania – perhaps even the one.

-In March every year, Vilnius IFF presents more than 200 films divided into a number of categories, from Masters and Critic's Choice to Hot Documentaries, Shorts and everything in between.
-The public’s interest in independent international cinema has been increasing ever since 2005, when the then 10-year-old Vilnius IFF witnessed a record number of visitors (over 41,000, an increase of 40 percent from 2004).
+In March each year, Vilnius IFF presents more than 200 films divided into a range of categories, from Masters and Critic's Choice to Hot Documentaries, Shorts and much more.
+The public’s interest in independent international cinema has been growing since 2005, when the 10th edition of the festival witnessed a record number of visitors (over 41,000, an increase of 40 percent on the previous year).

-Taking on a more international format, Vilnius IFF successfully cooperates with various other international film festivals (among them – the International Film Festivals of Warsaw, Sarajevo, Sofia, Tallinn, Minsk, Wroclaw and Transylvania ) as well as film companies, distributors, and independent producers.
+Taking on a broader format, Vilnius IFF now cooperates with other international film festivals (among them Warsaw, Sarajevo, Sofia, Tallinn, Minsk, Wroclaw and Transylvania) as well as film companies, distributors, and independent producers.
 Our membership in CICAE (International Confederation of Art Cinemas) and the long-lasting partnership with the EU’s Media programme is yet another sign of our dedication to showcase only the best of independent cinema.
-We hope to expand this network of collaboration to involve even more cinema-fascinated souls.
+We hope to expand this network to involve even more cineastes.

 Meeting Point Vilnius

-The year 2015 will witness the sixth international conference Meeting Point Vilnius, an important event dedicated to the film industry’s professionals.
-It is annual Baltic (Lithuanian, Latvian, Estonian) film industry promotional event that develops constant networking platform for Baltic and international film industry professionals.
+2015 will witness the sixth international conference Meeting Point Vilnius, the festival's film industry networking event.
+An annual designed to promote the Baltic (Lithuanian, Latvian, Estonian) film industry, its serves as an intensive three-day platform for Baltic and international film industry professionals.

 New Europe, New Names and Baltic Gaze competition programmes

 In 2009, Vilnius IFF introduced “New Europe - New Names”, a competition programme with a solid international jury aimed at the best talent among debuting Central/Eastern European filmmakers.
-The programme was so successful it became one of the IFF’s constant features.
-In 2014 Vilnius IFF launched new competition programme "Baltic Gaze".
-The aim of this programme is to present films and film professionals from all Baltic Region.
+The programme was so successful it became a festival regular.
+In 2014 Vilnius IFF launched a new competition programme "Baltic Gaze".
+The aim of this programme is to present films and film professionals from the entire Baltic Region.